 Be prepared to climb steps and boulders up through the canyon.
 There are only a few level sections along the way—and seven or eight bridges to cross.

 I recommend that you hike first to the source of Hanging Lake—Sprouting Rock Falls.
 As you can imagine from the name, the waterfall springs right out of the side of the mountain.
-You can walk behind the falls and explore the area and take pictures.
+You can walk behind the falls and explore the area.
+After taking some pictures, climb a short way back down to Hanging Lake which is skirted by Bridal Veil Falls.
+The water is a stunningly clear blue with little fish swimming around.
+Benches are provided.

 - Difficulty: Moderate to Challenging